an enclosed area of water in a port for the loading, unloading, and repair of ships

 dock workers

-attach (a mobile device or piece of electronic equipment) to a docking station or another piece of equipment
+attach (a phone or other piece of electronic equipment) to a docking station or similar fitting

 this mode lets you dock the keyboard in a position suitable for day-to-day work